mjfrigaard/sharing-your-work/manuscript/03chapter.md

 cloud/project
 ```

-Let's move back into `dem-pres-debate-2019-master` using `cd` again, but this time we will move up one folder using `cd /cloud/project`.
+Let's move back into `dem-pres-debate-2019-master` using `cd` again, but this time, we will move up one folder using `cd /cloud/project`.

 ```sh
 $ cd /cloud/project